+We are interested in studying the dynamics of collective spin coherences and hence we choose a simple initial condition of the form $M_x(0) = M_{\circ} \neq 0$ while the initial values of the other eight variables in (\ref{Var}) are assumed to be zero.
+We analyze the dynamics of such an initial collective coherence in the presence and in the absence of an in-phase drive of the form (\ref{dd-lockham}).
+The phase of the drive is chosen to minimize first-order Rabi oscillations of the coherence and in conformity with the experiment described by Beatrez and others \cite{beatrez21}.
+Using (\ref{dd-9obs}), we then find that the two-spin dynamics is described by the following three coupled differential equations:

-We note that the terms proportional to $\omega_d^2$, arising from the second-order contributions of the dipolar Hamiltonian in equation (\ref{dd-2}), induces damping effects in the dynamics.
-On the other hand, the terms proportional to $\omega_1\omega_d$, resulting from the cross-correlations of the drive and the dipolar Hamiltonians, couple the dynamics of the different two-spin expectation values.
-That is, the initial $x$-magnetic moment $M_x(t)$ grows into the two-spin order term $M^{\rm yy}_{\rm zz}(t)$, through the drive-dipole cross-correlations.
-At the same time, the drive-dipole cross-correlations convert these two-spin order terms into $M_x(t)$ and as such, partially compensates for the decay of the latter.
-This, vicious cycle continues until a dynamical steady-state is reached, where $M_x(t)$, and $M^{\rm yy}_{\rm zz}(t)$ have a non- vanishing magnitudes.
-Hence, it appears that the measured magnitude of $M_x(t)$ remains locked into the steady-state value following a short transient, as long as the locking field is kept on.
-Of course in an actual experiment, the locked magnetization experiences a slow decay due to the presence of the coupling to the local environment, $\mathcal{H} _{\rm SL}$, which we have ignored in this analysis to simplify our equations.
-Also, presence of counter-rotating parts of the drive, which are not in-phase with the locked magnetization, may lead to additional decay of the signal, through couplings (leakage) to the dynamics of the other 5 two-spin variables which presently do not appear in (\ref{dd-3d}).
+where we have defined $M^{yy}_{zz} = M_{zz} - M_{yy}$.
+We note that the terms proportional $\omega_d^2$ in Eq. (\ref{dd-3d}), arising from the second-order contributions of the dipolar Hamiltonian in Eq. (\ref{dd-2}), induces damping effects in the dynamics.
+On the other hand, the terms proportional to $\omega_1\omega_d$, resulting from the cross-correlations {of drive} and dipolar Hamiltonians in Eq. (\ref{dd-2}), couple the dynamics of different two-spin variables.
+The initial $x$-magnetic moment $M_x(t)$ grows into the two-spin term $M^{\rm yy}_{\rm zz}(t)$, through the drive-dipole cross-correlations.
+At the same time, the drive-dipole cross-correlations convert this two-spin term into $M_x(t)$ and as such, partially compensates for the decay of the latter.
+This, cycle continues until a dynamical steady-state is reached, where $M_x(t)$, and $M^{\rm yy}_{\rm zz}(t)$ have non-vanishing values.
+Solving Eq. (\ref{dd-3d}), we get the general time-dependent behavior of the collective coherence $M_x(t)$ as